Bahaaeddineg/gazaKit/README.md

 # gazaKit
-GET requests endpoint
+to get the server starting you should do this commands

-you can check the Model folder to know the structure of each object (pay attention to the uppercase letters to avoid errors) each one of these endpoints requests will return a promise of array of object
+cd backend //to go to the backend folder where the server.js is there npm install // install the dependencies listed in the package.json npx nodemon server.js // this will run the server and keep compiling the node files GET requests endpoint you can check the Model folder to know the structure of each object (pay attention to the uppercase letters to avoid errors) each one of these endpoints requests will return a promise of array of object